-To attain enlightenment, realize the mind, and perceive true nature, one must use the methods of investigating Chan (Zen), investigating huatou (critical phrase), and investigating gongan (koan) to verify the Tathagatagarbha and realize the true Suchness mind, the eighth consciousness.
-The so-called "investigation" means using the conscious mind to investigate the principle of Suchness and seek the location of the eighth consciousness.
-Since it is investigation, this conscious mind should naturally be clear, wise, and discerning, not confused, dull, or disappearing in meditative absorption.
-Only a rational conscious mind can investigate and seek the eighth consciousness.
-Without the conscious mind or if the conscious mind is dulled, one cannot investigate or seek, resulting in knowing nothing and failing to achieve the goal of realizing the mind and awakening to the Way.
+To attain enlightenment and perceive one's true nature, one must use the methods of investigating Chan, investigating the huatou (critical phrase), and investigating the gong'an (koan) to realize the Tathagatagarbha and comprehend the True Suchness mind, the eighth consciousness.
+The so-called "investigation" refers to using the conscious mind to investigate the principle of True Suchness and to search for the whereabouts of the eighth consciousness.
+Since it is an investigation, this conscious mind must naturally be clear, wise, and discerning, not muddled or dull, and certainly not disappearing in samadhi (meditative absorption).
+Only a rational conscious mind can investigate and seek the eighth consciousness; without the conscious mind or if the conscious mind is dulled, one cannot investigate or search, resulting in complete ignorance and failure to achieve the goal of enlightening the mind and realizing the Way.

-Therefore, the method of breath-counting cannot lead to enlightenment because it lacks the investigative mind.
-The method of focusing on thoughts cannot lead to enlightenment because it lacks the mind seeking the eighth consciousness.
-The method of sitting meditation to enter absorption (samadhi) also cannot lead to enlightenment because the conscious mind in absorption knows nothing and thus cannot resonate with the eighth consciousness.
+Therefore, methods like counting breaths cannot lead to enlightenment because they lack the investigative mind; methods focusing on observing thoughts also cannot lead to enlightenment because they lack the mind intent on seeking the eighth consciousness; methods involving sitting in meditation and entering samadhi likewise cannot lead to enlightenment because the consciousness in samadhi is devoid of awareness and thus cannot resonate with the eighth consciousness.
 These are all methods for cultivating concentration (samadhi), not methods for investigating Chan.
-When counting breaths, attention is on the numbers, not on investigating and seeking the eighth consciousness, so one certainly cannot find it.
-Moreover, prolonged breath-counting easily leads to dullness or absorption, making it even harder to find the eighth consciousness.
-Focusing on thoughts keeps the conscious mind on the thoughts, not investigating or seeking Suchness, so one cannot awaken.
-In sitting meditation absorption, there is no perception or knowing, no mind investigating and seeking; thus, no truth can be discovered, and the true Suchness, the eighth consciousness, cannot be found.
+When counting breaths, attention is fixed on the numbers, not on investigating and seeking the eighth consciousness, so one certainly will not find it.
+Moreover, prolonged counting of breaths can easily lead to dullness or entry into samadhi, making it even harder to find the eighth consciousness.
+When focusing on thoughts, the conscious mind is occupied with thoughts and does not investigate or seek True Suchness, so enlightenment is impossible.
+When sitting in meditation and entering samadhi, there is no perception or awareness, no investigative or seeking mind, and thus no truth can be discovered, nor can the True Suchness eighth consciousness be found.

-The above methods for cultivating concentration cannot be used to investigate Chan and attain realization.
-The direction is unclear, the methods are incorrect, and the effort is misguided.
-The result, as can be imagined, will be gaining nothing.
-If this continues, after some time, one easily loses confidence and inevitably regresses on the path.
-During spiritual practice, understanding the principles is paramount; having wisdom and correct views is most important.
+The above methods for cultivating concentration cannot be used to investigate Chan and attain enlightenment.
+The direction is unclear, the methods are incorrect, and the mind is misapplied.
+The outcome, as one can imagine, will be utterly fruitless.
+If this continues, after practicing for some time, one is likely to lose confidence and inevitably regress on the path.
+In the practice process, understanding the principles is paramount; having wisdom and correct views is most crucial.
 One must not practice blindly or haphazardly.
 Buddhists should constantly examine whether their practice methods and path are correct and whether they can achieve the goal.
-If not, they should adjust their practice direction promptly and carefully choose a method suitable for themselves.
+If not, they should adjust their practice direction at any time and carefully choose a method suited to themselves.
 Cultivating concentration requires methods for cultivating concentration; attaining enlightenment requires methods for investigating Chan.
-One must understand what Chan is, how to investigate it, when to begin investigating, and so on.
+One must understand what Chan is, how to investigate it, when to begin investigating it, and so on.
 This series of questions must be clarified.
-Furthermore, one must observe whether the conditions for investigating Chan are complete and strive to perfect all necessary conditions before beginning Chan investigation.
+Additionally, one must observe whether the conditions for investigating Chan are complete and strive to perfect all necessary conditions before beginning to investigate Chan.

 1